elixir-europe/plant-brapi-to-isa/README.md

 Output will be put into a subfolder `/outputdir`.

 ## Unavailable values

 BrAPI v1.3 and earlier does not support all the necessary attributes that are needed for MIAPPE compliance.
 These fields will be filled in with `"NA in BrAPI"`.
 Be aware that these fields are not detected by the validator since they are filled in with a string.

 Values that are supported by BrAPI but are not implemented in the given endpoint, will be filled in with `"NA in endpoint"`.

+## Limitations of ISA-tools

+Because Phenotyping is not a supported protocol in ISA-tools, we are forced to use nucleic acid sequencing as protocol_type to have an assay name column in the assay file.
+This is not following the MIAPPE standard, so it is needed to manually change this in the investigation file to Phenotyping.

 ## Validation